 Master Composters (MCs) are highly skilled composters who educate and enthuse the public about the benefits and methods of composting.
-The Master Composter Program includes evening training sessions, class projects and volunteering in the community.
+The Master Composter Program includes evening training sessions, field trips, class projects and volunteering in the community.

 Master Composters primarily work with adults.
 There are opportunities to work with youth.

 o Attend meetings to plan events, share information and prepare for presentations